This post may contain affiliate links. Please read our privacy policy.

 - Serve: Serve the fish hot with the sauce or the remaining parsley, with lemon wedges on the side.

-Roasted Red Pepper Sauce
+Roasted Red Pepper Sauce for Fish

-This sauce has great eye appeal as well as great summery flavor.
-The basil and red peppers evoke dreams of summer meals in Provence (whether we’ve been lucky enough to get there IRL or not!).
 Feel free to use some jarred pre-roasted peppers instead of roasting your own!
-You can serve the swordfish with the sauce napped over the steaks or pass a little bowl or pitcher of sauce and let diners top their own piece of fish.
+You can serve the swordfish with the sauce over the steaks or pass a little bowl or pitcher of sauce and let diners top their serving of fish.

 FAQs

 Like all fish, swordfish is really good for you.
-It has a very high amount of protein and also contains B12, zinc, and Omega 3, according to Nutrition Advance.
+It has a very high amount of protein and also contains B12, zinc, and omega-3, according to Nutrition Advance.

 Using touch is tricky, as it’s a firm fish to begin with.
 If you have an internal thermometer, look for a temperature of 130 degrees F at the thickest part.
 Otherwise, if you have a fish with a 1-inch thickness, or even 1 ½-inch, 5 to 6 minutes on the first side and 3 or 4 on the second side should get you to a perfectly cooked piece of fish.
 When the fish is done, it should separate into flaky chunks when pressed.